Panoptykon Foundation: Interventions

-The first intervention of the Panoptykon Foundation took the form of campaign against compulsory personalization of the “city cards” in Warsaw – cards which, when charged via proper payment allowed the bearer to make unlimited use of the Warsaw's public transportation system for a set amount of time.
+The first intervention of the Panoptykon Foundation took the form of a campaign against compulsory personalization of the “city cards” in Warsaw – cards which, when charged via proper payment, allowed the bearer to make unlimited use of Warsaw's public transportation system for a set amount of time.
 The Panoptykon Foundation demanded an alternative solution for those who were reluctant to share their personally identifiable information with Warsaw's Department of Public Transport (ZTM).
 The demands had backing on legal grounds, fe.
 ZTM's demands were questionable when confronted with the Polish privacy laws.
-At the same time the foundation started a public campaign “Mam Cię – bo Muszę” (“I have you – because I’m forced to”), encouraging the personalization's opponents to express themselves by requesting a city card with a protest-themed graphic design printed on it.
+At the same time, the foundation started a public campaign, “Mam Cię – bo Muszę” (“I have you – because I’m forced to”), encouraging the personalization's opponents to express themselves by requesting a city card with a protest-themed graphic design printed on it.
 The campaign was partly successful.
 Part of the city council, with help from the foundation's legal experts, prepared a project to reintroduce personal tickets that would not be registered in ZTM's databases.
 Support gathered for the project was also large enough to make the City Council prioritize it in the council sessions.
 Ultimately, however, the project did not make it to the voting stage.

 The foundation was part of an NGO coalition opposed to the proposal of introducing a List Of Forbidden Websites and Services.
 The foundation was a member of the group responsible for formulating demands and representing the coalition during meetings with the government (also present during the 5 February 2010 meeting of PM Donald Tusk with the Internet users).
 The coalition's efforts and the campaign it mounted prompted the government to abandon the project.
-The coalition has not dismantled and still campaigns for systematic improvements in the law that would guarantee the security of basic rights in the Internet.
+The coalition has not dismantled and still campaigns for systematic improvements in the law that would guarantee the security of fundamental rights on the Internet.

 In 2011 the foundation opposed compulsory gynecological examination for women as well as proposed legislation changes related to the educational information system and health care information system.
 The foundation took action against the installation of microphone-equipped cameras in Mława and the monitoring system in a swimming pool facility in Łódź.